Lucille Lortel: Early life and acting career

-Lortel was born Lucille Wadler on December 16, 1900, at 153 Attorney Street in the Lower East Side of Manhattan, one of four children of Anny and Harris Wadler, Jewish immigrants of Polish descent.
+Lortel was born Lucille Wadler on December 16, 1900, at 153 Attorney Street on the Lower East Side of Manhattan, one of four children of Anny and Harris Wadler, Jewish immigrants of Polish descent.
 Her father was a manufacturer of women's clothes who frequently traveled to Europe to buy designs to copy.
 Lortel had two brothers, Mayo (a violinist) and Seymour, and a sister, Ruth.
 She was raised in the Bronx and Manhattan, where she was homeschooled until attending Adelphi University in Brooklyn, New York.
 Lortel was remembered by her friends as vivacious, outgoing, and flirtatious, and was known to be found dancing at parties well into her 80s.

 In 1920, Lortel (her stage name) began to study acting and theatre at the American Academy of Dramatic Arts.
 In 1921, she briefly left the United States to continue her training under Max Reinhardt in Berlin.
 She made her Broadway debut in 1925 in the Theatre Guild's production of Caesar and Cleopatra alongside Helen Hayes.
 In 1926, she appeared in Michael Kallesser's One Man's Woman at the 48th Street Theatre in Manhattan.
 Lortel also appeared in David Belasco's The Dove, with Judith Anderson, and as Poppy in the touring company of The Shanghai Gesture, with Florence Reed.
 In 1929, Lortel played the female lead in The Man Who Laughed Last with star Sessue Hayakawa.
 She performed the role both on stage and on film in one of the first talking pictures.

 In 1931, Lortel married paper industrialist and philanthropist Louis Schweitzer.
 In deference to her husband's concerns, she retired from acting in 1939.